Salt Island, British Virgin Islands, is one of our favorite islands to explore, anchor, snorkel, sightsee, or play in the water.

 South Bay

-At the site of the RMS Rhone are many national park mooring balls close together, some are placed for smaller dive boats rather than yachts.
+At the site of the RMS Rhone, many national park mooring balls are close together; some are placed for smaller dive boats rather than yachts.

-The area from the west side of Salt Island over to the east side of Dead Chest island makes up the Rhone National Park.
+The area from the west side of Salt Island over to the east side of Dead Chest Island makes up the Rhone National Park.
 Do not anchor or fish within the National Park.

 For snorkeling, this will place you in a better spot to see the wreck.
-The dingy mooring is the two blue balls with a line between them, tie to the line, and jump in.
-The RMS Rhone is just west of the large black rock that juts out from the shoreline.
+The dingy mooring is the two blue balls with a line between them; tie to the line and jump in.
+The RMS Rhone is just west of the large black rock that juts from the shoreline.

 How can I book a Yacht Vacation to go to Salt Island?